Media

 202-226-7616

-Washington, D.C. – Speaker Nancy Pelosi joined George Stephanopoulos on ABC's This Week to discuss the legacy of Justice Ruth Bader Ginsburg, the more than 125 days since the House passed the Heroes Act and other news of the day.
+Washington, D.C. – Speaker Nancy Pelosi joined Margaret Brennan on CBS's Face The Nation to discuss the passage of House Democrats' updated Heroes Act and other news of the day.
 Below are the Speaker's remarks: